 What about lying, stealing or breaking a promise?
-We know these are wrong but perhaps there are circumstances which make these actions the only acceptable alternative – how can we know?
+We know these are wrong but perhaps there are circumstances which make these actions the only acceptable alternative – how can we know that?

 In ethics classes, children develop skills in:

 Classes support students to become critical thinkers with a strong capacity for questioning and inquiry.
-The overall aim of ethics classes is to help children develop a life-long capacity to identify and make well-reasoned decisions about ethical issues.
+The overall aim of ethics classes is to help children develop a lifelong capacity to make well-reasoned decisions about ethical issues.

 Taking turns and listening respectfully

-In ethics classes, children learn that their opinion is respected, it’s ok to have a different opinion from their classmates, and that it’s also ok to sometimes change your mind.
+In ethics classes, children learn that it’s okay to have a different opinion from their classmates and that it’s also okay to sometimes change your mind.